tiedl25/fp/readme.md

 #### Header
 Unfortunately the ruling lines are rather useless for consistent header extraction.
 The header separator, is set to be the first occurrence of a font-change between two characters, assuming they are sorted from top to bottom.
-If there is no font change within the first 30% of the tables height, the first ruling line is used.
+If there is no font change within the first 30% of the tables height, the first ruling line wider than 30% of the table width is used.
+These values are based on observations.
-To correctly recognize multi header tables, the header is divided into multiple horizontal segments based on the row separators.
-Each row is independently scanned for

 <img src="assets/header_footer.png" width="600" />

+#### Column separation with header line
+To correctly recognize multi header tables, the header is divided into multiple horizontal segments according to the rows; the rest of the table (body) is also added as one segment.
+Each segment is independently scanned for columns.

 #### Shrink Cells
 Remove dots and spaces and then shrink extracted cells to the minimum bounding box.